bocoup/wpt/docs/running-tests/from-local-system.md

 your `%Path%` [Environment Variable](http://www.computerhope.com/issues/ch000549.htm), and read the [Windows Notes](#windows-notes) section below.

+The `wpt` command provides a frontend to a variety of tools for working with and running web-platform-tests.
+Some of the most useful commands are:

+* `wpt serve` - For starting the wpt http server
+* `wpt run` - For running tests in a browser
+* `wpt lint` - For running the lint against all tests
+* `wpt manifest` - For updating or generating a `MANIFEST.json` test manifest
+* `wpt install` - For installing the latest release of a browser or webdriver server on the local machine.

 To get the tests running, you need to set up the test domains in your [`hosts` file](http://en.wikipedia.org/wiki/Hosts_%28file%29%23Location_in_the_file_system).

-The necessary content can be generated with `./wpt make-hosts-file`; on Windows, you will need to preceed the prior command with `python` or the path to the Python binary (`python wpt make-hosts-file`).
+The necessary content can be generated with `./wpt make-hosts-file`; on Windows, you will need to precede the prior command with `python` or the path to the Python binary (`python wpt make-hosts-file`).

 For example, on most UNIX-like systems, you can setup the hosts file with: